-For immediate response and assistance, if you have experienced domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Department of Safety and Security (DoSS), which is open 24 hours a day, 7 days a week, and reachable at 603-646-4000 or 603-646-3333.
+For immediate response and assistance, if you have experienced domestic violence, dating violence, sexual assault, stalking, or other forms of sexual misconduct, you should report the incident promptly to the Department of Safety and Security (DoSS), which is open 24 hours a day, 7 days a week, and reachable at 603-646-4000 or 603-646-3333.
 DoSS notifies the Title IX Coordinator of all reports of domestic violence, dating violence, sexual assault and stalking, so that Title IX can reach out to offer supportive measures and resolution options, which you can choose to accept or not.
-You can also reach out to the Title IX Coordinator directly, by calling, writing, or going to the Title IX Office to report in person: